Sourcing and procurement: The key differences

-The procurement process typically involves a number of steps.
+The procurement management process typically involves a number of steps.
 Each step in the procurement process has risks and opportunities that must be carefully weighed.
-The process of procurement of goods and services is sometimes referred to as the Procure-to-Pay Cycle.
+The process of procurement of goods and services is sometimes referred to as the Procure-to-Pay Cycle which is a subset of the larger Source to Pay cycle.

 If the purchase process were a movie, sourcing is the prequel to procurement.
 It encompasses all activities related to finding the best supplier for goods and services before the procurement process can start.
 It includes identifying potential suppliers, vetting them, and selecting/engaging with the supplier who offers the best value in terms of price/quality of the required material.